Assistant/Associate Professor in the Department of History

 For all levels of positions:

-E1: Acceptable teaching experience at the university level in the fields of International/Transnational history and the history of a region/country other than Europe(an) or North America(n).
+E1: Acceptable teaching experience at the university level in the fields of Canadian and American History.

 E2: Acceptable research experience at the university level in one of the following fields: